MaudeTheMawile/AtlyssAP/README.md

 ## Installation

 ### Step 1: Install Archipelago
-Download and install Archipelago 0.5.0 or later from the official Archipelago releases.
+Download and install the latest Archipelago Release.
+Only required if you are hosting.

 ### Step 2: Install the World
-Place `atlyss.apworld` in your Archipelago installation folder under `lib/worlds/` or `custom_worlds/`.
+Place the `atlyss.apworld` file in your Archipelago installation folder under the `custom_worlds/` folder.

 ### Step 2.5: Generate Yaml
-go to the Ap launcher and find "Generate Template Options" click to generate template options, then a yaml should be availble for you to use, you can edit the game options in "Options Creator" after making the edits to the game options, click export, you can find your yaml in the "Players" Folder
+Go to the AP Launcher and find `Generate Template Options`.
+Click to generate the template options, then a yaml should be available for you to use in the `players/templates` subfolder.
+You can edit the game options in "Options Creator" after making the edits to the game options, click export, you can find your yaml in the "Players" Folder

 ### Step 3: Install BepInEx
 Download BepInEx 5.4.23.4 and extract it to your ATLYSS game directory.
 Run the game once to initialize BepInEx.
-(ignore step 3 if you are installing via thunderstore/r2modman as bepinex would be installed anyways)
+A manual mod install is recommended.
+Follow the BepInEx instructions on how to install it.

 ### Step 4: Install the Mod
-Place the DLL files from the `Plugin` folder into `ATLYSS/BepInEx/plugins/`.
-If installing via Thunderstore, the mod will be installed automatically.
+Place the `.dll` files from the `AtlyssAP/Plugins` folder into `ATLYSS/BepInEx/plugins/`.

 ### Step 5: Connect In-Game
-Enter your server address, slot name, and password if required.
-Launch ATLYSS and press F5 to connect to your Archipelago server.
+Launch Atlyss.
+Opening settings will present you with a new Archipelago tab.
+Enter the information there, then hit F5 to connect to your slot.

 ## Configuration

 The mod supports several gameplay options configurable through your Archipelago YAML:

-**Goal Options:** Level-based progression (4, 8, 16, 24, or 32) or boss defeats (Colossus, Galius, Lord Kaluuz, or Valdur)
+**Goal Options:** Boss Defeats (Zuulneruda, Slime Diva, Colossus, Galius), All Quests, and Level 32 are all goal options.

-**Area Access:** Locked portals requiring items, fully unlocked areas, or progressive unlocking
+**Area Access:** Locked portals requiring Portal items, whether progressive or random.

-**Shop Sanity:** Optional randomization of shop inventories
+**Shop Sanity:** Optional<sup>a</sup> randomization of shop inventories

 ## Credits